aldopaganijr/aldopaganijr/README.md

 # 💫 About Me:
 I am a front-end developer who always keeps a student mindset and loves seeking a challenge.
-My day to day mission is to create content that will actually teach people how to code the right way! #ZerotoMastery
+My day to day mission is to create content that will actually teach people how to code the right way! #ZeroToMastery

 ## 🌐 Socials: